Lighting and Rendering

 The turntable is another very good way of showcasing your work from all angles.
 As the name suggests a turntable is a camera movement that spins around your model.
 In Maya crating a turntable animation is very straightforward.

-The steps outlined below will guide you through creating a turntable animation.
+The following steps guide you through creating a turntable animation.

 • First set your beginning position where you would like the turntable to start.
 You can do this just using the perspective view.